zach-snell/slack-export/README.md

 # Export only Public/Private Channels and Group DMs (no 1:1 DMs)
 python slack_export.py --token xoxs-123... --publicChannels --groups

+# Export only 1:1 DMs with jane_smith and the Public Channels you select when prompted
+python slack_export.py --token xoxs-123... --directMessages jane_smith --publicChannels --prompt
 ```
 This script is provided in an as-is state and I guarantee no updates or quality of service at this time.